East European Studies

 Photo from Budapest, Kerepesi Cemetary

-The research group on East Europe focuses on such fields as identity and memory politics, uses of history, ideology and conceptual history, protest and political activism, migration, literatures and censorship, languages and translation, religion, cultural heritage, media and films.
+The research group on East Europe focuses on such fields as identity and memory politics, uses of history, propaganda, ideology and conceptual history, protest and political activism, minorities, migration, literatures and censorship, languages and translation, religion, cultural heritage, media and films.

 Continentalism and Geopolitics: The Idea of ‘Big-Space’ Political Formations in Comparative Historical Perspective